-When considering the low-frequency Bloch bands, one can expect the $s$-wave modes of the cavities at the $2c$ positions to be relevant.
+When considering the low-frequency Bloch bands, one can expect the nodeless modes of the $2c$ cavities to be relevant as they have a larger volume.
 Specifically, we presume the orbitals $A_1$ and $A_2$ at $2c$ to induce the lowest four bands, cf. Fig.~\ref{fig:setup}.A.
-Comparing the bands induced from these orbitals in Fig.~\ref{fig:setup}.C to the result of the full-wave simulation of the acoustic field\cite{si} in Fig.~\ref{fig:setup}.E, one observes that the irreducible representation at the high-symmetry points of the two lowest bands cannot be written by a combination of the EBRs induced from the expected orbitals.
-This points toward topological bands.
+Comparing the bands induced from these orbitals in Fig.~\ref{fig:setup}.C to the result of the finite-element simulation of the acoustic field\cite{si} in Fig.~\ref{fig:setup}.E, one observes that the representation at the high-symmetry points of the two lowest bands cannot be written by a combination of the EBRs induced from the expected orbitals.
+This points towards topological bands.

 We now turn to the experimental validation.
 The acoustic crystal in Fig.~\ref{fig:setup}.G is fabricated by 3D-printing acoustically hard walls around the air-volume depicted in Fig.~\ref{fig:setup}.F.
-We excite the air at a fixed cavity in the middle of the sample.\cite{si} By measuring at the center of each sub-lattice site, we obtain the Greens function $G_{\alpha,\beta}^{i,j}=\langle \psi^*_{\alpha}(i)\psi_{\beta}(j)\rangle$, where $\psi_\beta(j)$ denotes the acoustic field at the exciter at unit cell $j$ and Wyckoff position $\beta$, and likewise for the measured field $\psi_\alpha(i)$.
-We Fourier-transform the result to obtain the spectral information shown in Fig.~\ref{fig:dispersion}.A.
-By fitting Lorentzians to cuts at fixed momenta we obtain the shown dispersion lines.
-Moreover, evaluating the relative weight and phase at different Wyckoff positions inside the unit cell allows us to extract the symmetry of the Bloch wave-functions.\cite{si} In Fig.~\ref{fig:dispersion}.A we label the high-symmetry points according to the irreducible representation of the respective little-group.\cite{Elcoro:2017} The names and example orbitals of the representations are shown in Fig.~\ref{fig:dispersion}.B.
+We excite the air at a fixed cavity in the middle of the sample via a speaker.\cite{si} By measuring at the center of each cavity, we obtain the Greens function $G_{\alpha,\beta}^{i,j}=\langle \psi^*_{\alpha}(i)\psi_{\beta}(j)\rangle$, where $\psi_\beta(j)$ denotes the acoustic field at the speaker in unit cell $j$ and Wyckoff position $\beta$, and likewise for the measured field $\psi_\alpha(i)$.\cite{si} We Fourier-transform the result to obtain the spectral information shown in Fig.~\ref{fig:dispersion}.A.
+Evaluating the relative weight and phase at different Wyckoff positions inside the unit cell allows us to extract the symmetry of the Bloch wave-functions \cite{si}, see Fig.~S4--S5.
+In Fig.~\ref{fig:dispersion}.A, we label the high-symmetry points according to the irreducible representation of the respective little-group.\cite{Elcoro:2017} The names and example orbitals of the representations are shown in Fig.~\ref{fig:dispersion}.B.

-The measured symmetries confirm the expectations from the full-wave simulations.
-When comparing the measured symmetries to the tabulated EBRs\cite{Elcoro:2017} we find the following decomposition:\cite{Elcoro:2017}
+The measured symmetries confirm the expectations from the finite-element simulations.
+We find the following decomposition:\cite{Elcoro:2017}

-This establishes that the lowest two sets of bands are fragile based on experimental data alone.